 Commercial property lending is on the up in the UK.
-Last year over £53 billion of loans were taken out which was 20% more than during the previous year.
+Last year over £53 billion of mortgage loans were taken out which was 20% more than during the previous year.

 A recent report of the commercial property lending market by De Montford University, has seen the first increase in the value of outstanding loans since 2008.